TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 - ...you want to master spells of fire, ice, or sparks
 - ...you are willing to risk your soul for powerful magic

-#### Become a Magus if...

-- ...you want to manipulate the entire battlefield with magic
-- ...you want to overpower a single foe's mind
-- ...you want to cast useful cantrips or powerful rituals

 #### Become a Ranger if...

 - ...you want to assail many foes with hails of arrows